 The principles and the tool that we introduce here address three needs for helping analysts construct models of activity from activity traces.
 The first need is for helping the analyst learn previously unknown aspects or details of the subject's activity from the activity traces.
 The second need is for helping the analyst construct meaningful symbolic representations of interesting aspects of the activity.
 These representations, associated with the explanations proposed by the analyst, constitute the models of activity.
-The third need is for helping the analyst test and back up the created models of activity with regard to the activity trace.
+The third need is for helping the analyst test and support the created models of activity with regard to the activity trace.

-Activity traces have also been called protocols (Ericsson & Simon, 1993) or simply sequential data (Sanderson & Fisher, 1994).
-In this paper, we prefer the term activity trace because it conveys the idea that it is something intended to be interpreted by somebody (designated here as the analyst).
-We think of a trace as a footprint that helps who sees it understand what happened, at least to some extent.
-Our activity traces yet differ from mere footprints in that they are not accidentally produced but they rather result from the analyst's choices and setup.
+Activity traces have also been called protocols (Ericsson and Simon, 1993) or simply sequential data (Sanderson and Fisher, 1994).
+We prefer the term activity trace because this term conveys the idea that the trace is intended to be interpreted by somebody (designated here as the analyst).
+We think of a trace as a footprint that helps who sees it understand what happened.
+Our activity traces yet differ from mere footprints in that they are not accidentally produced or unprocessed but they rather result from the analyst's choices and setup.

 Many software tools have been implemented for activity trace analysis.
-Hilbert and Remiles (2000) gives a review of forty of them.
-These tools cannot autonomously generate a comprehensive explanation of human behavior but they interactively support the analysis work.
-This analysis work consists of identifying, categorising, labelling, and transforming pieces data and information in the activity trace.
-We summarise this process by the notion of "abstraction".
+A recent review (Hilbert and Redmiles, 2000) notes forty of them.
+These tools cannot autonomously generate a comprehensive explanation of human behavior but they interactively support analysis.
+This analysis consists of identifying, categorising, labelling, and transforming pieces of data and information in the activity trace.
+We summarise this process by the notion of abstraction.
 The analysts use their expertise and knowledge to formulate a whole set of tiny hypotheses and choices concerning how to collect the data, how to filter it, how to cluster and label it, and how to display and to report it so that it responds to the analysis purpose.

 Although most of the existing tools acknowledge the central role of the analysts and the importance of their knowledge and expertise in the analysing process, these tools still lack knowledge representation mechanisms to support the management of the analysts' knowledge.
-For instance, one of the current tools that goes the farthest in that direction, MacShapa (Sanderson, McNeese, & Zaff, 1994), does help analysts label and cluster the behavioural data.
+For instance, MacShapa (Sanderson et al., 1994), does help analysts label and cluster the behavioural data.
 It also acknowledges the usage of these labels as symbols to describe the activity.
 It, however, does not help the analyst formulate and manage the symbolic inferences she can make from these symbols.

-We made the hypothesis that techniques of knowledge engineering can help design software systems that address the three needs identified above.
+We made the hypothesis that aspects of knowledge engineering can help design software systems that address the three needs identified above.
 We use ontology management facilities and rule engines to capture the hypotheses and choices made by the analyst.
-When interactively used by the analyst, or a group of analysts, these facilities help formalize the way analysts find interesting symbolic patterns and infer models from them.
+When interactively used by the analyst or a group of analysts, these facilities help formalize the way analysts find interesting symbolic patterns and infer models from them.
 Once this knowledge is formalized, the system uses it to automatically compute new representations of the activity from the activity traces.
-The system also helps analysts formalize, organize, and store the different analyzing prisms used for different studies and help capitalize on these studies.
+The system also helps analysts organize and store the different concepts and rules that summarize different studies and help capitalize on these studies.

-To explain our principles and confirm our hypothesis, we have organized this paper as follows: section 2 presents the principles of activity trace modelling, based on a pragmatic and evolutionist approach.
+To explain our principles and demonstrate the system and its design, we have organized this paper as follows: section 2 presents the principles of activity trace modelling, based on a pragmatic and evolutionist approach.
 Section 3 presents the prototype software tool that we have implemented from these principles, its technical features, its architecture, and its user interface.
 Section 4 presents an example study in which we have used this tool to create models of lane change on motorways from activity traces generated with an instrumented car.
+The method is then summarized in the conclusion.